Angels vs Royals Prediction: Expert Odds & Picks - September 24

 Los Angeles Angels vs. Kansas City Royals prediction: who will win?

+- Terrible run prevention allowing 811 runs, worst in AL and 147 more than league average

-- Terrible recent form going LWLLL with losses in 4 of last 5 games
+- Struggling recent form going LLWLL in last 5 games with consistent losses

 At Sporting Post, our custom prediction model blends insights from leading MLB analysts to give you a clear edge.